F1LT3R/multi-agent-flow/templates/PLAN_TESTS.md

    - Happy path scenarios
    - Error states and edge cases
    - Tools and frameworks to use (node:test)

-4. Testing Philosophy:
+# Testing Philosophy
-   1. Use: Behavioral Driven Development
+1. Use Behavioral Driven Development
-      1. ALWAYS test the interface, as the user operating the system running through the user-stories.
+2. ALWAYS test the interface, as the user would
-      2. NEVER test the implementation details.
+3. NEVER test implementation details
-      3. Do not test to Code Coverage, we are testing the interfaces, not the implementation.
+4. Do not test for code coverage

+# Test File Strategy
+- ONE test file per operation/behavior (not per function)
+- Name pattern: `{behavior-description}.test.mjs`
+- Examples: `add-positive-numbers.test.mjs`, `login-with-valid-credentials.test.mjs`
+- Each file = 5-15 lines, 1-2 test() blocks max